A Perspective on Explainable Artificial Intelligence Methods: SHAP and LIME: Introduction

 \section{Introduction}

-Machine learning methods have shown great success in a variety of domains e.g. biology~\cite{richards2022application}, medicine~\cite{hamet2017artificial}, economy~\cite{gyasi2019survey} and education~\cite{zhang2021ai}.
-However, such success is accompanied by complexity in understanding how these models work, why the models make a specific decision, what features/regions are most influencing the model output and the degree of certainty the model has in the outcome generated.
-All of these questions and more are raised by the end users specially when advanced models including deep neural networks are implemented.
-Accordingly, a new field of research has emerged named eXplainable artificial intelligence (XAI) with the main objective of demystifying 'black box' models into a more comprehensible form~\cite{gunning2019xai}.
-XAI is indispensable to increase the model transparency and the trust of end-users in the model outcome~\cite{szabo2022clinician}.
-Such additional reassurances are essential for wide implementation of such models, particularly in high risk fields such as healthcare.\\
+Machine (ML) and Deep (DL) learning methods have shown great success in a variety of domains, e.g. biology~\cite{richards2022application}, medicine~\cite{hamet2017artificial}, economy~\cite{gyasi2019survey} and education~\cite{zhang2021ai}.
+However, such success is accompanied by complexity in understanding how these models work, why the models make a specific decision, what features/regions are most influencing the model output and the degree of certainty the model has in the generated outcome.
+All of these questions and more are raised by the end-users, specially when advanced models including deep neural networks are implemented.
+Accordingly, a new field of research has emerged named eXplainable artificial intelligence (XAI) aiming at demystifying 'black box' models into a more comprehensible form~\cite{gunning2019xai}.
+XAI is indispensable to increase the model transparency and the trust of end-users in the model outcome~\cite{szabo2022clinician}~\cite{ali2023explainable}.
+Such additional reassurances are essential for wide implementation of such models, particularly in high risk fields such as healthcare.
+However, specific aspects such as model-dependency and collinearity across the features might affect the quality of the XAI outcome.
+In this perspective paper, we aim at revealing how model-dependency and the presence of collinearity affect the XAI outcome.
+Moreover, we use a case study from the biomedical domain to examine the effects of the aforementioned issues on two of the most common XAI methods.
+In addition, another case study was used to reveal how the XAI methods can be implemented and what are the possible solutions to overcome their limitations in terms of model-dependency and collinear features.